jacobyokehongsi/jacobyokehongsi.github.io/_pages/about.md

 I am a PhD candidate at [Imperial College London](https://www.imperial.ac.uk/computing/) supervised by [Prof. Yingzhen Li](http://yingzhenli.net/home/en/) specializing in Generative AI.
 Before joining Imperial, I earned a Master of Engineering degree specializing in AI and ML from the [University of California, Los Angeles](https://www.ucla.edu/) and an Honours Bachelor of Science in Computer Science, Statistics and Economics at the [University of Toronto](https://www.utoronto.ca/).
 I am also fortunate to be advised by [Prof. Rahul Krishnan](http://www.cs.toronto.edu/~rahulgk/index.html) at the [Vector Institute](https://vectorinstitute.ai/) and [Prof. Jonathan Kao](http://seas.ucla.edu/~kao/) at UCLA where I research novel machine learning architectures through deep generative modeling.

+Any master or undergraduate students interested in working on generative models feel free to contact me by email with your interests and CV!

 Email:

 ‘js2723‘ @ ‘ic.ac.uk‘